-(a) Notwithstanding the requirements of clause 2.9.4, where necessary to ensure that the power system complies with the performance standards specified in clause 2.2, the Network Service Provider may designate a part of the transmission or distribution system as subject to a critical fault clearance time.
-The critical fault clearance time may be lower than the standard maximum total fault clearance time set out in Table 2.10.
-The network configurations to which the critical fault clearance time applies shall be specified by the Network Service Provider.

-(b) All primary equipment that is subject to a critical fault clearance time must be protected by a main protection system that meets all relevant requirements of clause 2.9.2(a).
+- 2.2, the Network Service Provider may designate a part of the transmission or distribution system as subject to a critical fault clearance time.
+The critical fault clearance time may be lower than the standard maximum total fault clearance time set out in Table 2.11.
+The network configurations to which the critical fault clearance time applies shall be specified by the Network Service Provider. - (b) All primary equipment that is subject to a critical fault clearance time must be protected by a main protection system that meets all relevant requirements of clause 2.9.2(a).
 Both protection schemes of the main protection system must operate within a time no greater than the critical fault clearance time specified by the Network Service Provider.